a16z/farcaster-py/README.md

 print(response.cast.hash) # "0x...."
 ```

 and many, many more things.
+The full specification can be found on the [Reference page](https://a16z.github.io/farcaster-py/reference).